 Information on fees and how they are calculated will be made available at the beginning of the registration process.
-Once managed payments is activated for your account starting late July, you will pay only one final value fee when your item sells.
+Once eBay starts managing your payments, you will pay only one final value fee when your item sells.
 The final value fee consists of a category-based percentage of the total amount of the sale, plus a fixed fee per order, with no third-party payments processing fees.

 Your final value fee will be automatically deducted from your sales proceeds, and the rest paid out to your bank account.
 The variable portion of the final value fee is generally returned to you in the event of a refund or cancellation, and we retain only the per order fee.
 You can cover the costs of refunds from your bank account or credit card when your pending payout is not sufficient to cover the refund amount.

 - Will I still get a monthly invoice?